1) Purpose and Scope

 D) Who do we disclose your information to?

 ADRA may disclose personal information to our related organisations, such as ADRA offices in other countries and the Seventh-day Adventist Church, which assist with us with the provision and functioning of our activities (including through facilitating overseas volunteering opportunities, overseeing our aid and development programs, and assisting with processing applications for employment and volunteering).

 We may also disclose your personal information to other companies or individuals who assist us in supplying our programs and services or who perform functions on our behalf, such as auditors, fundraising and benchmarking analysts ; where required or authorised by law to do so; and to anyone else whom you authorise us to disclose it.

-ADRA takes such steps as are reasonable in the circumstances to protect your information from risks such as misuse, interference and loss, and from unauthorised access, modification or disclosure.
-These steps include:
+ADRA takes such steps as it considers are reasonable in the circumstances to protect your information from risks such as misuse, interference and loss, and from unauthorised access, modification or disclosure.
+These steps may include:

-- training and reminding our staff of their obligations with regard to your personal information;
+- training and reminding our staff of their obligations with regard to personal information;

 - using software which encrypts information (where a lock symbol appears on the browser window);

 - utilising passwords, firewalls and virus scanning tools, and protection in buildings where personal information is stored, to prevent against unauthorised access to our systems; and